 - If you see someone allowing their dog to foul and if you feel safe, politely but firmly encourage them to clear up after their dog.
 Offer them a bag if you happen to be carrying any.

 - If you don’t feel that you can approach someone, report dog fouling to your local authority - particularly if you know who is letting their dog foul regularly.

-- If you are inspired to tackle and monitor dog fouling yourself, download our We're Watching You toolkit to help to develop your own campaign.
-We also sell the glow in the dark posters for you to display in your communities.
+- If you are inspired to tackle and monitor dog fouling yourself, contact us for advice on how to develop your own campaign.

 What we’re doing:

-- We are coordinating a national stakeholder group to ensure that dog fouling is tackled in a strategic and coordinated way.
+- We are working with other stakeholders to ensure that dog fouling is tackled in a strategic and coordinated way.
 With delegates representing a wide body of organisations, from community groups to The Dog’s Trust and Scottish Natural Heritage, we are developing an action plan to ensure that dog fouling remains as a priority.
-Read more about this and view the report.

 - We continue to monitor more than 14,000 sites a year to identify problems, and trends in dog fouling and other environmental issues and we work to raise awareness of the problems and propose solutions with key stakeholders.